You are here

 - using the TGA logo or the Commonwealth Coat of Arms

 - statements that a therapeutic good is 'included in the ARTG by the TGA', 'registered by the TGA', 'TGA listed' or similar.

-The Australian Register of Therapeutic Goods (ARTG) contains information about therapeutic goods that can be supplied in Australia.
+The ARTG contains information about therapeutic goods that can be commercially supplied in Australia.

-Advertisers are encouraged to provide consumers with a product's ARTG details.
+We encourage you, as the advertiser, to provide the public with a product's ARTG details.

-However, you are not permitted to make a broad statement that a therapeutic good is listed, registered, or included in the ARTG, even where factually correct, is not permitted unless it forms part of a statement of the ARTG number.
+However, you are not permitted to make a broad statement that a therapeutic good is listed, registered, or included in the ARTG, even where factually correct, unless it forms part of a statement of the ARTG number.

 - For medicines and other therapeutic goods that are:

-Advertisers should also be aware of the important differences between TGA classifications for products entered in the ARTG.
+You should also be aware of the important differences between TGA classifications for products entered in the ARTG.
 We classify medicines as registered, assessed listed or listed.
 It would be inaccurate and misleading to identify a therapeutic good in advertising as a different classification.